mitchcurtis/slate/README.md

 ![Slate Screenshot](https://github.com/mitchcurtis/slate/blob/master/slate.png "Slate")

+### Downloads ###

+See the [releases](https://github.com/mitchcurtis/slate/releases) page for the available downloads.
+Currently only Windows binaries are available, but other platforms (Linux, Mac) will show up eventually.

 ### Documentation ###
 - [Getting Started](https://github.com/mitchcurtis/slate/blob/master/doc/getting-started.md)

 ### Notes ###
 - This is a work in progress, but should already be usable.
 Feel free to report any bugs you find. :)
 - The UI is currently designed for the [Material style](http://doc.qt.io/qt-5/qtquickcontrols2-material.html), and will probably look bad when run with others.
-- Windows Binaries are available via the [releases](https://github.com/mitchcurtis/slate/releases) page.
-Other platforms (Linux, Mac) will follow once I've tested on them.

 ### Dependencies ###